quyet-pc/dimensional-data-model/README.md

 # Table of content
 1. What is dimensional data model?
    - Definition
-   - Importance of Dimensional Data model
+   - Importance in Data Warehousing and Business Intelligence
 2. Key Concepts
    - Facts and Dimensions
    - Dimensional Modeling Schemas